 officers who were

-also radio amateurs pleaded with Rutledge to give them a chance at
+also radio amateurs pleaded with Rutledge to let them try to

-reliable receiver, and he agreed to allow them to experiment.
+reliable receiver, and he allowed them to experiment.
 A year later, Kenneth Cox

 and Robert L. Batts